bag-epl/bag-epl-fhir/input/pagecontent/foph-epl.md

 #### **For Marketing Authorisation Holders**

-- Direct access to submit and track applications for inclusion in the SL, GGSL, and MiGeL.
+- Direct access to submit and track applications for inclusion in the SL and GGSL.
 - A unified platform enabling status tracking and communication with FOPH.
 - Planned ability to auto‑import product master data from **Swissmedic** to reduce manual data entry.

 #### **For Health Insurers**

 - Electronic access to structured list data that is relevant for billing and reimbursement.
-- Possibility of direct API integration for claim processing and automated data retrieval.

 #### **For Software Vendors and Developers**